McAuliffe-Shepard Discovery Center to Host Virtual Super Stellar Friday

 This virtual iteration of Super Stellar Friday is part of the Discovery Center’s suite of virtual offeringsduring the pandemic.
 As New Hampshire residents and business continue to practice social distancing, adding Distance Learning has allowed the museum to continue reaching audiences and serving as an educational resource for families in and beyond New Hampshire.
 The Discovery Center is open to the public Friday through Sunday plus some holidays.

 Ski areas expect a strong season with operational changes and safety measures in place.

-The McAuliffe-Shepard Discovery Center will resume its monthly Super Stellar Friday series in June, in a new virtual format.
-At 7 PM on Friday, June 5, Discovery Center Educator and Astronomy Instructor Dave McDonald will give a live presentation, Unveiling the Mysteries of the Solstice,via a Zoom webinar.
-McDonald will discuss the causes and significance of the solstice, how this celestial event is related to constellations and zodiac symbols, and more.
+At 7 p.m. on Friday, October 2, the McAuliffe-Shepard Discovery Center’s virtual Super Stellar Friday program will be Understanding the Night Skywith Discovery Center Educator and Astronomy Instructor Dave McDonald, M.Ed.
+McDonald will discuss patterns in the sky, how to find planets, and the classification of stars.
 Following the presentation, McDonald will answer audience questions in a Q & A session.
 Online registration is required to access the presentation; see the museum’s website, starhop.com, to register and submit questions in advance.
 This event is free, but donations are welcome.

 Concord's McAuliffe-Shepard Discovery Center will host a belated 30th birthday celebration for the Hubble Space Telescope on Saturday, September 25 at 11 a.m., to recognize three decades of amazing images and discoveries from this space telescope.
 Attendees can make star finders, vote for their favorite Hubble image, toast the telescope with cupcakes, and take home telescope image lithographs.

 “At Nature’s Pace: Two Artists’ Journeys” Exhibit Runs September 11-October 12